2018–19 FA Women's Championship: Teams

 This left up to two places in the WSL and up to five places in the Championship for applying clubs, of which one place in the Championship was reserved for the winners of the FA Women's Premier League Championship play-off, providing that club met the licensing criteria.
-Fifteen applications were received for both the top two tiers, and five of these applicants were accepted into the Championship: Manchester United, Lewes, Leicester City Women, Sheffield United as well as Premiership play-off winners, Charlton Athletic.
+Fifteen applications were received for both the top two tiers, and five of these applicants were accepted into the Championship: Manchester United, Lewes, Leicester City, Sheffield United as well as Premiership play-off winners, Charlton Athletic.

 Sheffield announced on 24 June 2018 that it was withdrawing from the league ahead of the season, due to the financial commitments required by The Football Association proving too onerous.
 Doncaster Rovers Belles announced similarly on 12 July 2018.
 A place in the league was subsequently awarded to Crystal Palace.

 Table

 For the inaugural season, the top two teams will be automatically promoted subject to obtaining a licence.
 There will be no relegation at the end of the campaign with a view to expanding the top two tiers to twelve teams each by 2019–20.